nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: Find a patient**

-**Pre-requisite:** Finding for patient either in an archived or unarchived list
+**Pre-requisite:** Use 'list' to list out the index of the patients

 **MSS**

-1. User finds for a patient using a keyword which is case insensitive
+1. User finds patients using keyword(s) which are case insensitive
-2. DocBob returns a patients
+2. DocBob returns all patients matching the keyword(s) entered

    `Use case ends`